sbbsbangor/Log-Sbwriel-Android-App/README.md

 ##Credits

-Log Sbwriel was created as a collaboration between the Snowdonia Society and SBBS Bangor.
+Log Sbwriel was created as an R&D collaboration between the Snowdonia Society and SBBS, Bangor University, through the WISE Network project (http://www.wisenetwork.org).
 Development, programming and graphics by Dr Andrew Thomas.
 Copyright 2014 Snowdonia Society, SBBSBangor and Andrew Thomas.